vzakhozhyi/599-A-Final-Project/README.md

 **Project Summary:**
 The purpose of the Project is to ...
-We used the potato prices data from the World Bank (link) and Peru temperature and railfal data of 2005-2015
+We used the potato prices data from the World Bank (link) and Peru temperature and railfal data of 2005-2015 (link)...

 **In this repo you can find:**